 Gout is caused by having higher-than-normal level of uric acid in your body.
 This may occur if:

 If too much uric acid builds up in the fluid around the joints (synovial fluid), uric acid crystals form.
-These crystals cause the joint to swell up and become inflamed.
+These crystals cause the joint to swell and become inflamed.

 The exact cause is unknown.
 Gout may run in families.
 The problem is more common in men, in women after menopause, and people who drink alcohol.
 As people become older, gout becomes more common.

 The condition may also develop in people with:

-The condition may occur after taking medicines that interfere with the removal of uric acid from the body.
+Gout may occur after taking medicines that interfere with the removal of uric acid from the body.
 People who take certain medicines, such as hydrochlorothiazide and other water pills, may have a higher level of uric acid in the blood.